 For many years, world-renowned Dr. Kevin Wright mentored our organization and even practiced out of our facility before his tragic death in 2014.
 Dr. Wright was Exotic DVM of the Year in 2008, two-time Exotic Speaker of the Year at the North American Veterinary Conference, and he published over 300 articles.

-Our founder, Amanda has over 20 years in animal rescue, she studied Veterinary Technology and also has many published articles herself, most recently the January 2017 edition of Guinea Pig Magazine out of Chesterfield, UK, with a worldwide distribution.
+Our founder, Amanda has over 20 years in animal rescue, education in Veterinary Technology, and has dozens of published articles herself.

 Many animal welfare organizations use our care guide as their Standards of Care and our team of educators has trained Humane Society staff in Arizona and Utah in proper Guinea Pig Standards of Care.

-Because of our long standing expertise in cavy education, our organization is invited to speak at many educational events with the Scottsdale Library, the Mesa Library, 4-H and the Scouts of America.
+Because of our long standing expertise in cavy education, our organization is invited to speak at many educational events with the Arizona Humane Society, Scottsdale Library, the Mesa Library, 4-H and the Scouts of America.

 We take our responsibility to the piggys very seriously and we work hard to instill that sense of responsibility with all of the families that come to us.
 Education is our primary mission here at Piggie Poo, because our community has proven that it needs education far more than a resource for new pets.